There are countless books, guides, and courses teaching introverts how to widen their personal and professional circle of friends for greater success.

-And as introverts get older, the desirability for creating new circles of friends decreases.
+And as introverts get older, the desirability to create new circles of friends decreases.

 As a result, anyone who does not have a substantial number of years as a close-knit friend will be relegated to merely being an associate for life.

-Introverts tend to be circumspect and close to the vest in their countenance and persona.
+Introverts tend to be cautious and close to the vest in their countenance and persona.

-By exhibiting a “no nonsense” bearing with a degree of firmness, you inherently create a filtering process.
+You inherently create a filtering process by exhibiting a “no nonsense” bearing with a degree of firmness.

 This filtering process allows you to observe and interpret the actions of others objectively.